davidgomesdev/RustyController-plugins/README.md

 Little scripts that use the [RustyController](https://github.com/LegendL3n/RustyController) API to create amazing effects.

+The [run-all.sh](run-all.sh) script runs all plugins that are not ad-hoc.

+Such as [Weathery](#weathery), which is one-off plugin, intended to be run at a certain hour.

+The way it detects one as ad-hoc is by having a `.ad-hoc` on its directory.

 ### Rustea

 Has a list of colors, each corresponding to a tea, and chooses a random one, allowing me to decide which one to take in the morning :9.